Metro – Sunset Transmission Line Project

 Avista is committed to making sure your power is safe and reliable, which includes upgrading and replacing equipment when needed.
 Our transmission line that runs from the Sunset Substation below High Drive Bluff to the heart of downtown Spokane is slated for replacement.
 This is vital infrastructure that is critical to meeting our community’s ongoing needs.

 This approximately two-mile line goes through publicly accessed trails and City of Spokane park property and includes upgrading 13 transmission structures from wood to steel.
 The substations on either end of the line, Sunset Substation below the bluff and Metro Substation in downtown, are being rebuilt to serve growth in the region.
 The line between them needs upgrading too.
-Construction is planned to begin in late August 2023 and take approximately two months.
+Construction is complete and the line was re-energized on October 20.
+Site restoration is underway and orange fencing has been installed in specific locations to support this effort.
+It will take at least 2-3 years to fully restore the vegetation.
+Avista will monitor restoration progress on an ongoing basis.

 - See map